DArcMattr/dotfiles/README.md

 ## Requirements & Assumptions

-* Vim with the Python 2.7 engine compiled in
+* Vim with the Python 2.7 engine compiled in, and ability to use `pip` with all the necessary permissions
 * `zsh` is available as a shell
 * `hg` and `git` source control programs
 * `hggit` package is installed through pip or package control